Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

 as a function of~$P_{\mathrm p}$, where $\omega_{0 \mathrm p}$ is the resonance frequency at pump power~$P_{\mathrm p}$.
-Combined with the intracircuit pump photon number~$n_{\mathrm c}$, which we obtain by analytical calculation in combination with a fit estimate for the pump line attenuation, cf.~Method Secs.~\ref{sec:meth-twotone-response} and~\ref{sec:meth-kerrfit}, the pump-induced frequency shift can be modeled by
+Combined with the intracircuit pump photon number~$n_{\mathrm c}$, which we obtain by analytical calculation in combination with a fit estimate for the pump line attenuation, cf.~Appendices~\ref{sec:meth-twotone-response} and~\ref{sec:meth-kerrfit}, the pump-induced frequency shift can be modeled by

 with $\Delta_{\mathrm p} = \omega_{\mathrm p} - \omega_0$ and the pump-broadened linewidth $\kappa_{\mathrm p}$, cf.~Fig.~\subref{fig:kerr-response}{a} and~\subref{fig:kerr-response}*{c}.
-The result of determining $\mathcal{K}$ via this procedure is shown and discussed in Fig.~\subref{fig:kerr-response}{d}, additional fit parameters are given in Supplementary Note~\ref{sec:suppl-fit-parameters}.
+The result of determining $\mathcal{K}$ via this procedure is shown and discussed in Fig.~\subref{fig:kerr-response}{d}, additional fit parameters are given in Supplemental Note~\ref{sec:suppl-fit-parameters}~\cite{suppl-note}.

 The Kerr anharmonicity is clearly bimodal.
 For large~$B_\parallel$ -- the regime of the strongest diode effect in the CPR and the strongest skewing of the flux response -- the experimental values for~$\mathcal K$ at a single resonance frequency (i.e.~identical~$L_{\mathrm c}$) differ by a factor up to~\num{\gtrsim 4}, depending on the side of the arc or correspondingly of the CPR.
 For lower fields the difference is smaller but still significant with a factor~\num{\sim 1.5}.
 Only for~$B_\parallel = 0$ the bimodality disappears completely, which is also very much expected.
 In terms of absolute values of~$\mathcal K$, we find values between $\qty{\sim 70}{\hertz}$ and~$\qty{\sim 4}{\kilo\hertz}$, i.e.~we are deep in the low-anharmonicity regime $\mathcal K / \kappa \sim (\numrange{e-5}{e-7})$, which is ideal for most of our envisioned target devices like SQUID optomechanics and magnetometry, even if at lower temperatures $\kappa$ will decrease by one to two orders of magnitude.